 What are the prerequisites for applying to the CPPM program?

-The applicant has to adhere to the Code of Professional Ethics and Professional Conduct advocated by the American Purchasing Society.
+The applicant must adhere to the Code of Professional Ethics and Professional Conduct advocated by the American Purchasing Society.

 Code of Ethics

-- Avoid all interest disputes which would bring in partiality in your business transactions.
+Avoid all interest disputes that would bring in partiality in your business transactions.

 Maintain high personal conduct standards.

 Constantly strive to enhance his knowledge of materials, processes and methods that influence the purchasing performance.